 When one of those feelings arises, by asking yourself why you feel bad, you should come up with an answer pretty quickly.

 I remember I was playing my guitar at a park one day.
 I was by myself, enjoying some alone time.
 And a couple walked up to me.
 The guy was like, “Hey, you play great!”
 I said, “I’m not that good.
 I’m always practicing, never really playing.”

 He said, “Wow, well it sounds good to me!
 I play guitar too.”

 I thought it was nice to connect with someone while just sitting there in the park doing my own thing.
 But then he said, “Give me your phone number, we’ll hook up and play sometime.”

 It was right at that moment where I felt this knot in my stomach.
 His statement wasn’t, “Hey, if you’re here tomorrow night, I’ll bring my guitar too.”
 Or, “Hey if you’re ever near such and such, give me a ring.”
 It was a direct, “Give me your number” statement.
 So I didn’t know what to say.
 I suddenly felt as if he were intruding on a very personal moment and also digging into me a little deeper by putting me into a position of giving a complete stranger my phone number.

 I finally managed to say something like, “Uh, I only play alone.”

-So I sat there with this awful feeling like I was being cornered into doing something I didn’t want to do.
-And when I did finally manage to say something, I sounded like kind of a scared jerk.
+I sat there with this awful feeling like I was being cornered into doing something I didn’t want to do.
+When I did finally manage to say something, I sounded like kind of a scared jerk.

-So even though that was a minor incident, that I blew way out of proportion at the time, I obviously felt like a violation had occurred.
+Even though that was a minor incident, that I blew way out of proportion at the time, I obviously felt like a violation had occurred.
 By exploring why I felt that way, I was able to establish that I had a boundary or two being crossed.
-And just by thinking about it now, I can re-explore this and find out if it’s still a problem.
+Just by thinking about it now, I can re-explore this and find out if it’s still a problem.